apache/apisix/docs/en/latest/admin-api.md

 **Example:**

-Example 1: Create an upstream and modify the corresponding data.
+Example 1: Create an upstream and modify the data of `nodes`

 ```shell
 # Create upstream